ixofoundation/genesis/ixo-5/upgrade.md

 ### 2. Backup validator info

-Backup your validator information.
+NB: Important to backup your validator information.

+**priv validator key**
 - priv_validator_key.json
   - Recovers your validator if this upgrade does not go as planned.
-- priv_validator_state.json
-  - Prevents double signing when restarting the node.

-**priv validator key**

 ```
 cp ~/.ixod/config/priv_validator_key.json ~/